When Sports Really Matter: The Athletics & Philanthropy Connection 2019-01-26

-The ALS Ice Bucket Challenge has made headlines over the past few weeks for "going viral" on social media sites, raising awareness of the neurodegenerative disease, and bringing in over $80 million in donations.
+The ALS Ice Bucket Challenge made headlines for "going viral" on social media sites, raising awareness of the neurodegenerative disease, and bringing in over $80 million in donations.
 ALS is much easier to say than its non-abbreviated name, amyotrophic lateral sclerosis.
-And it is much easier to talk about while we smile as chilly water is dumped on our suspecting heads...
-I paid my dues this week.
+And it is much easier to talk about while we smile as chilly water is dumped on our suspecting heads.

 ALS is also known as Lou Gehrig's disease.
 Gehrig was nicknamed “The Iron Horse” for his historic durability as a major league baseball player, playing in 2,130 consecutive games.
 For those less familiar with his baseball stats, he is best known for referring to himself as "the luckiest man on the face of the earth," as he was dying.
 Very few Americans had heard about ALS prior to Gehrig's illness.
 When he died before reaching age 38, he was younger than many sports superstars today, including Peyton Manning, Tiger Woods, Tim Duncan, and Derek Jeter.